iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::network::partitions_count

     An integer representing the number of partitions, or worker threads, quasardb can spawn to perform operations.
 The ideal number of partitions is close to the number of physical cores your server has.
-If left to its default value of 0, the daemon will choose the best compromise it can.
+If set to 0, the daemon will choose the best compromise it can.

 .. describe:: local::network::server_sessions